composewell/streamly/README.md

     & Stream.decodeLatin1                     -- SerialT IO Char
     & Stream.foldl' count (Counts 0 0 0 True) -- IO Counts
 ```
-When combining the counts in two contiguous chunks, we would also need to
+When combining the counts in two contiguous chunks, we would also need
-know whether the first element of the next chunk was a space char or
+to know whether the first element of the next chunk was a space char or
-non-space to know whether the same word is continuing to the next chunk or
+non-space to know whether the same word is continuing to the next chunk
-if it is a new word.
-So add that too, giving (firstCharWasSpace, Counts).
+or if it is a new word. `partialCounts` adds a `Bool` flag to `Counts`
+returned by `countArray` to indicate whether the first character in the
+chunk is a space.

 ``` haskell
 partialCounts :: Array Word8 -> IO (Bool, Counts)